 Seagrasses are protected as Type 1 highly sensitive fish habitat under the New South Wales FM Act.
 Whilst the proposal avoids impact on the mapped seagrass beds indicated in Figure 2.1 and Figure 2.2, there is an absence of field surveys of the area to determine precise distribution of the seagrass community directly surrounding and underneath the Manly Wharf.
-It is recommended that a seagrass survey is undertaken to further confirm the absence of seagrass within or near the project area.
+It is recommended that a seagrass survey is undertaken prior to construction to further confirm the absence of seagrass within or near the project area.
 If seagrass is to be disturbed, a permit issued by the Minister for Primary Industries will be required under Section 205 of the FM Act for the harm of marine vegetation.
+The Department of Primary Industries (DPI) have been consulted during the preparation of this assessment (refer to Appendix E) and have confirmed that this recommended seagrass mapping and any permit applications can be undertaken post development approval.
+The results of these surveys must be submitted to the DPI prior to any construction works commencing.
+The DPI will determine the type of permit required (if any) and the necessary permit conditions, including any rehabilitation and/or compensatory measures.